 Experienced in managing the commercial and business priorities of underwriters, re-insurers and insurers through his previous role at AON in London, he now applies the same rigorous pragmatic and commercial approach to all of his insurer and non-insurer clients alike to meet their business objectives.
 Alex is also known for his extensive legal knowledge and, when the circumstances require it, his forceful approach to litigation.

-Alex publishes in the Law Society of New South Wales Journal and other industry publications, and contributes articles to, and is the Chief Editor of, Gilchrist Connell’s industry newsletter ‘Limelight’.
+Alex publishes in the Law Society of New South Wales Journal and other industry publications, presents in video and podcasts formats, and contributes articles to, and is the Chief Editor of Gilchrist Connell’s industry newsletter ‘Limelight’.

 Articles and Presentations